AbsaOSS/release-notes-presence-check/.github/ISSUE_TEMPLATE/spike.md

 The list of desired outcomes of this spike ticket.

 ### Tasks
-- [ ] Questions have been answered or we have a clearer idea of how to get to our goal
+- [ ] Questions have been answered, or we have a clearer idea of how to get to our goal
 - [ ] Discussion with the team
 - [ ] Documentation
 - [ ] Create recommendations and new implementation tickets
-- [ ] item here..
+- [ ] item here...

 ## Additional Info/Resources [Optional]